BepInEx/BepInEx.ConfigurationManager/README.md

 In most cases you don't have to reference ConfiguraitonManager.dll or do anything special with your settings.
 Simply make sure to add as much metadata as possible (doing so will help all users, even if they use the config files directly).
 Always add descriptive section and key names, descriptions, and acceptable value lists or ranges (wherever applicable).

 ### How to make my setting into a slider?
 Specify `AcceptableValueRange` when creating your setting.
-If the range is 0f - 1f or 0 - 100 the slider will be shown as %.
+If the range is 0f - 1f or 0 - 100 the slider will be shown as % (this can be overridden below).
 ```c#
 CaptureWidth = Config.AddSetting("Section", "Key", 1, new ConfigDescription("Description", new AcceptableValueRange<int>(0, 100)));
 ```